THE DIFFERENCE BETWEEN OSTRICH OIL AND EMU OIL

 This superior delivery of nutrients deep into the skin is an essential property for any skincare product, and for this reason, many Japanese skincare companies have switched from incorporating emu oil into their products to using ostrich oil instead to ensure that the nutrimental additives in their premium cosmetic products are able to most effectively penetrate into the deeper skin layers.

-Topical omega fatty acids 3, 6, and 9, and in particular, Omega 3, strengthen and smooth the surface of the skin, calm signs of external stress like sensitivity and redness, and contain anti-aging antioxidants.
+Topical omega fatty acids 3, 6, and 9, and in particular, Omega 3, can strengthen and smooth the surface of the skin, calm signs of external stress like sensitivity and redness, and contain anti-aging antioxidants.
 While ostrich oil has similar levels of Omegas 6 and 9 as emu oil, it has approximately 10x the amount of the all-important Omega 3 fatty acid compared to emu oil.
-Omega-3 fats are renowned for their powerful health benefits, including improving skin barrier function by sealing in moisture and keeping out irritants, lowering inflammation, reducing markers of heart disease, reducing acne, and protecting against dry, red, and itchy skin.
+Omega-3 fats are renowned for their powerful health benefits, including improving skin barrier function by sealing in moisture and keeping out irritants, lowering inflammation, reducing acne, and protecting against dry, red, and itchy skin.

-Because of the transdermal properties and high levels of omega fatty acids, Ostrich oil doesn’t leave any mess or stickiness after use and is a more effective skin hydrator than any other natural oil, including emu oil.
+Because of the transdermal (absorption) properties and high levels of omega fatty acids, Ostrich oil doesn’t leave any mess or stickiness after use and is a more effective skin hydrator than any other natural oil, including emu oil.